 WHC grew into the encounter and

-went ahead on twenty eight minutes when Bunyamin Özkök latched on to a pass
+went ahead after twenty-eight minutes when Bunyamin Özkök latched on to a pass

 inside the area to go round the visiting custodian Ruud Kempers and slot home